Technologicat/unpythonic/README.md

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some haskellisms mixed in.
 We place a special emphasis on **clear, pythonic syntax**.

-For the [adventurous](https://github.com/azazel75/macropy), we also provide extensions to the Python language as a set of [syntactic macros](macro_extras/) that are designed to work together: e.g. automatic currying, automatic tail-call optimization, continuations (``call/cc``), lexically scoped ``let`` and ``do``, implicit return statements, and easy-to-use multi-expression lambdas with local variables.
+We also provide extensions to the Python language as a set of [syntactic macros](macro_extras/), built on [MacroPy](https://github.com/azazel75/macropy), that are designed to work together: e.g. automatic currying, automatic tail-call optimization, call-by-need (lazy functions), continuations (``call/cc``), lexically scoped ``let`` and ``do``, implicit return statements, and easy-to-use multi-expression lambdas with local variables.
 Each macro adds an orthogonal piece of functionality that can (mostly) be mixed and matched with the others.

-Design considerations are simplicity, robustness, and minimal dependencies (currently none required; MacroPy optional, to enable the syntactic macros).
+Design considerations are simplicity, robustness, and minimal dependencies.
+Currently none required; MacroPy optional, to enable the syntactic macros.

 **Contents**: